What is a Consent Management Platform (CPM)?

 Data Privacy Manager stores them in the central consent repository with the right amount of detail to allow the demonstration of compliant opt-in.

 The central consent repository is sometimes called the records of consent.
 Marketing engines use the records of consent to ensure all marketing communication is in line with data subjects’ preferences.

 Marketing communication and analytics are the usual suspects and a straightforward example of data processing based on consent.
 The processing is lawful until data subjects withdraw consent (opt-out).

 Organizations must enable easy and effective withdrawal of consent to the processing of personal data.

 Withdrawal should be enabled on all channels and accessible through all communication events, much like the unsubscribe function in an online newsletter.

 Furthermore, with records of consent being in a central repository, Organizations can design privacy preference centers for data subjects.
 A central point, accessible to individuals, for managing all consents and communication preferences.

 Is there an all-around consent management solution?

-Privacy management platform should have advanced consent management functionalities, like Data Privacy Manager (DPM).
+Privacy management platforms should have advanced consent management functionalities, like Data Privacy Manager (DPM).

-Besides consent collection and, consequently, data processing, there are 2 additional stages of the personal data lifecycle.
+Besides consent collection and, consequently, data processing, there are two additional stages of the personal data lifecycle.
 Once the data subject withdraws the consent, collected data needs to be retained.